Side Effects Of Hair Straightening You Should Be Aware Of

 3. Breakage

-Now that you know that temporary and permanent hair straightening can lead to excessive dryness and brittle hair, it is safe to say that they weaken the structure of your hair strands (1).
+Temporary and permanent hair straightening at home or otherwise can lead to excessive dryness and brittle hair, it is safe to say that they weaken the structure of your hair strands (1).
 Thus, the individual strands of your hair become more susceptible to breaking right from the middle.

 4. Split Ends